 FFmpeg is one of the most popular tools for handling multimedia files.
 It includes many encoders and decoders, making it support almost all codecs and formats.
 FFmpeg works from the command line, so novice users may find it requires a learning curve.
 Here, we are going to use the "crop" video filter instead of the -sn flag to remove hard subtitles from MKV and other videos since the -sn option is to skip the inclusion of soft subtitle streams.

-Follow the steps below to crop out the portions with hardcoded subtitles.
+Follow the steps below to crop out and remove hardcoded subtitles from video.

 - Download and install FFmpeg to your device.